bcmmeijer/bcmmeijer.github.io/_posts/2020-07-04-Rop-based injector.md

 Of course, it is important to check the returnvalues of the aforementioned functions.

-Other ways of process injection follow the above behaviour closely, but mostly differ by the way of executing the buffer (creating a thread, using an existing thread or using APC calls).
+Other ways of process injection follow the above behavior closely, but mostly differ by the way of executing the buffer (creating a thread, using an existing thread or using APC calls).

 What we want to achieve, however, is change the way of writing our payload into the buffer, so we can switch up the standard behavior and (hopefully) get past any detection mechanisms in place.